steven-mathew/articulat3-mirror/README.md

 ### Usage

-For the following commands, make sure that you are running nix (as shown [above](#installation)).
+For the following commands, make sure that you are running Nix (as shown [above](#installation)).
 Also, make sure that the following commands are running in separate terminals.

 Starting the client:
 ```bash